weedySeaDragon/rails-guides-bookstore-models/README.md

-## Feedback
+## Giving Feedback
 Is this helpful?
 How could it be made _more_ helpful?
-Please post comments and suggestions to the [Github repo issues queue.](https://github.com/weedySeaDragon/rails-guides-bookstore-models)
+Please post comments and suggestions about the models and using them in the [Github repo issues queue.](https://github.com/weedySeaDragon/rails-guides-bookstore-models)
+If you have feedback about *the guide,* please post your comments in [the Rails github repo.](https://github.com/rails/rails)

 ## MIT License